-- Use an ash vacuum with a slender hose attachment to vacuum the chambers from top to bottom. - The chambers extend up to the heat exchange tubes near the top of the stove, so it is essential to clean the entire chamber. - Employ a sweeping motion with a slender, flexible brush, on the top cleanouts, preferably a 1" 11⁄2" diameter coil brush, to ensure comprehensive cleaning. - This brushing motion helps remove ash and soot, leaving no area neglected.
+- Use an ash vacuum with a slender hose attachment to vacuum the chambers from top to bottom. - The chambers extend up to the heat exchange tubes near the top of the stove, so it is essential to clean the entire chamber. - Employ a sweeping motion with a slender, flexible brush, preferably a 1" 11⁄2" diameter coil brush, to ensure comprehensive cleaning. - This brushing motion helps remove ash and soot, leaving no area neglected.